DitroniX/IPEM-IoT-Power-Energy-Monitor/README.md

 ------------

-**This is a NEW board which has now completed Beta testing and final changes for production has been finallised.**
+**This is a NEW board which has now completed Beta testing, final minor improvemnts added and is in production**

 Four fully tested versions of this board are still planned.